quylai/sudoku-crude-solver/readme.txt

 ----------------------------------------
-# exist in 2/3 box
+same # exist in 2/3 box
 .
 get tl to intersect with tm;
 save the index of intersection;